Complementary Therapies & Fertility

 However, there is limited and variable evidence of the beneficial impact of complementary and alternative medicines on fertility.

-Acupuncture is a common component of Traditional Chinese Medicine (TCM), often used by women and men trying to get pregnant either naturally or through fertility treatment.
+Acupuncture is a common component of Traditional Chinese Medicine (TCM) that is often used by women and men trying to fall pregnant either naturally or through fertility treatment.
 By stimulating specific points of the body, acupuncture is believed to:

-- Reduce stress, increasing quality of life while you’re undertaking treatment, and
+- Reduce stress, increasing quality of life while you are undergoing treatment, and

 - Stimulate blood flow to the uterus, influencing the menstrual cycle and ovulation.